 Eligible players are players whose legal name and birth date appear on the team’s roster at tournament check in.
 Out – of – state teams must provide a current travel roster, appropriately approved.
 Each U9 through U12 team may have up to 3 loan players and each U13 through U19 team may have up to 5 loan players.
 Players may not play for more than one team during the Tournament.
 Players must be from USYS, USSF or AYSO.

 Maximum roster sizes are: 22 players for U13 through U19, 16 players for U11 andU12 and 14 for U9 and U10.
-For U13 through U19 teams, only 18 players may dress for a given game, and those may be different for different games.
 Coaches must provide a player pass for each player.
 NO PLAYER PASS, NO PLAY.
 The referee will determine whether payers wearing hard casts may play.
-The referees have responsibility for the safety of players on the field.
+The referees have a responsibility for the safety of players on the field.
 If a referee determines that a cast, splint, bandage, or dressing is unsafe, the wrapping must be changed or the player will not be allowed to play.
 Shin guards are mandatory for all players.

 We want to have a bracket for every age group, however, if one bracket is short, we may combine age groups to complete a bracket.
 If that is the case, we will call your team to inform you of the change.
 We will do our very best to keep all brackets as competitive as possible.